 Do I need a car?

 Yes.
-You MUST have a reliable car, current driver’s license and current insurance.
-You cannot participate in the program if you do not have a car, license and auto insurance.
+You MUST have a reliable car, current driver’s license, and current auto insurance.
+You cannot participate in the program if you do not have a car, license, and auto insurance.

 How many hours per week will I get paid?